The access process – what is changing:

 If your circumstances change, and you need the NDIS again, you can reapply to access the Scheme.

-How can I have my say on the access and eligibility policy for independent assessments?
+What feedback did you give us on the access and eligibility policy for independent assessments?

 - times or circumstances where a person might not be able to complete an independent assessment